 With so much emphasis on the spaces we share with others – from our living rooms to kitchens – the bedroom is often pushed down the priority list in favour of rooms others will see.

-That doesn’t mean that if you are working with a smaller budget, you can’t achieve some beautiful results.
+That doesn’t mean if you are working with a smaller budget, you can’t achieve beautiful results.
 Creating a cosy haven doesn’t need to mean spending large amounts of money – just a few fun ideas, creativity and a willingness to spend some time giving your room the attention it deserves.

-So, if you are looking to add a bit of style to your bedroom but you don’t have a big budget, look no further than this round up of affordable ideas to create a bedroom you love.
+So, if you are looking to add a bit of style to your bedroom but you don’t have a big budget, look no further than this round-up of affordable ideas to create a bedroom you love.

 Paint the walls